pantareijs/docs/contents/directives.md

 ## Text

-The property directive allows you to bind an element's property with a data property.
+The text directive allows you to bind an element's property with a data property.
-Attribute directives have the `text` prefix.
+A text directive attribute has the `text` name.

 ### Example